 His current interests include the diagnosis and treatment of stroke, epilepsy, delirium, and other problems commonly encountered in hospitalized patients.

 Dr. Sirken is a board-certified neurologist with Global Neurosciences Institute where he serves as Director of their Neuro-Hospitalist program.
-He is a Clinical Associate Professor in the Department of Neurology at Drexel University College of Medicine where he serves as Director of the Neurology Student Clerkship and Director of In-Patient Neurology.
+He is a Clinical Associate Professor in the Department of Neurology at Drexel University College of Medicine where he serves as Director of the Neurology Student Clerkship, Director of the Neurology Sub-Internship Course, and Director of In-Patient Neurology.
 He specializes in stroke treatment and has subspecialty board-certifications in Vascular Neurology, Headache Medicine, and Brain Injury Medicine.

 Dr. Strenger received his medical degree from the University of Health Sciences/The Chicago Medical School in 1982.
 He completed his general surgical residency year and neurosurgical residency at Mount Sinai Medical Center in New York from 1982 – 1988, where he was Chief Resident and was awarded the Association of Attending Staff/Bella Tractenberg Award for House Staff Excellence in 1988.